 When “interested” is used with a verb that is not a verb of perception, “in doing” is the only correct form.
 When the verb in question is a verb of perception, you should ask yourself, “Is it possible to replace ‘be interested to/in do(ing)’ with ‘want to find out’?”
 If the answer is yes, it is fine to use “interested to”; if it is no, you should always use “interested in”.
 For example,

-is possible because the intended meaning is “I am interested to find out why she committed the crime.”
+is possible because the intended meaning is “I want to find out why she committed the crime.”
 Note, however, that many native speakers use “interested to know” and “interested in knowing” in the sense of obtaining information interchangeably and could as well say

 while others find the second variant less natural and would only use “in knowing” when “know” is used in the sense of “have knowledge of”, as in